-Paul Bierman has been a professor of Geology and Natural Resources at the University of Vermont since 1993.
+Paul Bierman has been a geologist and professor at the University of Vermont since 1993.
 His research and teaching expertise focus on the interaction of people and Earth’s dynamic surface.

 Bierman’s research has taken him around the globe.
 He has studied erosion in